Sunnilu/atlas-web_graphql/GraphQL_API/README.md

 GraphQL queries access not ust the properties of one resource but also smoothly follow references between them.
 While typical REST APIs require loading from multiple URLs, Graph QL APIs get all the data your app needs in a single request.
 Apps usng GraphQL can be quick even in slow mobile network connections.

 GraphQL APIs are organized in terms of types and fields, not endpoints.
 Access the full capabilities of your data from a single endpoint.
 GraphQL uses types to ensure Apps only ask for what's possible and provide clear and helpful errors.
 Apps can use tyes to avoid writing manual parsing code.

+Schema Components: Defines your types and queries
+Data Layer: Shows how Lodash processes your tasks array Development Tools: Illustrates the GraphiQL interface Key changes made to the code:

+Lodash Integration:
+Added const _ = require('lodash') at the top
+Replaced Array.find() with _.find() in the resolve function Uses object shorthand syntax: { id: args.id }
+GraphiQL Setup:
+Added graphiql: true to graphqlHTTP options
+Enables the interactive GraphQL interface
+Provides auto-completion and documentation